-Episcopal Retirement Services is a leader in providing care, support, and education for those living with cognitive loss and their care partners.
+Episcopal Retirement Services is a leader in providing care, support, and education for seniors living with cognitive loss and their care partners.
 ERS is a leader in providing intimate living environments, quality programming and care, innovative training programs, and community outreach in an effort to make safe and welcoming spaces for those that live with the disease.

 ERS provides quality care and intimate living environments that are so critical to those living with dementia.
-ERS designed its memory care households to ensure loved ones are not overstimulated by sensory elements.
+ERS designed its senior memory care households to ensure loved ones are not overstimulated by sensory elements.
 We've paid attention to details such as colors, visual cues, and smells that might be overwhelming for a loved one.

 ERS is a leader in programming for those living with dementia, offering a holistic set of programs for residents not found in other memory support communities.